-The Batavia Kill Stream Management Plan sets forth an extensive list of recommendations, providing a framework for watershed stakeholders to develop a long term management strategy to protect and improve the Batavia Kill.
+In this section the Batavia Kill Stream Management Plan sets forth an extensive list of recommendations, providing a framework for watershed stakeholders to develop a long term management strategy to protect and improve the Batavia Kill.
 Listed below are selected examples.